wwarthen/RomWBW/Source/Doc/SystemGuide.md

 |           HL: Previous Interrupt Vector Address
 |           DE: Interrupt Routing Engine Address (IM2)

-On entry, register E must contain an index into the interrupt vector table and register HL must contain the address of the new interrupt vector to be inserted in the table at the index.
-On return, HL will contain the previous address in the table at the index.
+This function will set a new Interrupt Address (HL) at the IVT Index (E) specified.
+On return, the Previous Interrupt Address (HL) will be provided.

 `\clearpage`{=latex}